 Exchange rates are featured on the Central Bank of Seychelles website and are available at all banks.

-Banking hours are generally Monday-Friday 0800hrs-1400hrs, and Saturday 0800hrs-1100hrs.
-All banks process traveler’s cheques and foreign exchange transactions.
+Banking hours are generally Monday-Friday 0830hrs-1400hrs, and Saturday 0830hrs-1100hrs.
+All banks process foreign exchange transactions.
 Passports are required for visitors’ transactions and nominal commissions may be charged.
-ATM facilities exist at major banks on Mahé, Praslin and La Digue and at the airport on Mahé and Praslin.
-Please note that these provide cash in local currency.

-Exchanging foreign currency into Seychelles Rupees can be done at banks, authorised money dealers or with the hotel cashiers.
+Exchanging foreign currency into Seychelles Rupees can be done at banks, authorized money dealers or with the hotel cashiers.

 Credit cards are widely accepted throughout Seychelles.
 If you require Rupees, you can exchange what you want when you want.

-Re-exchanging back Seychelles Rupees into foreign currency on your departure from Seychelles can be very easily done at any bank or authorised dealer anywhere on the islands including also at the Seychelles International airport.
+Re-exchanging back Seychelles Rupees into foreign currency can be very easily done.
+Any bank or authorized dealer anywhere on the islands including also at the Seychelles International airport can assist.

 Seychelles enjoys a low level of crime.
 Nevertheless, it is still advisable to take some routine precautions to ensure your personal safety and that of your possessions.